Once elected and tapped out, am I member?

 …and so forth…

-If the Scoutmaster is not already an OA member, and they have been in that position for at least one calendar year, they are automatically nominated and it doesn’t count against the number of eligible adults as noted above.
+If the Scoutmaster is not already an OA member, and they have been in that position for at least one calendar year, they can be nominated and it doesn’t count against the number of eligible adults as noted above.